 Price wise, you’ll spend an average of $20 to $50 for an option in this category.

 C. Types of Gate Latches

-There is four main fence gate latch styles from which you can choose.
-Each of these styles can be made from several of the materials we discussed above and may use one or several of the locking mechanisms we mentioned previously.
+There is four main gate latch styles from which you can choose.
+Each of these styles can be made from several of the materials we discussed above and may use one or several of the gate locking mechanisms we mentioned previously.

 Here we’ll give you the specifics on how they work, and what fence types are best provided the installation requirements and limitations of each.